SEAT Booking FAQs

 Do you have to pay for airline seats?

 Yes, when reserving your preferred seat you will normally have to pay an additional fee.
 Certain seats, such as those offering greater legroom, may be more costly than others.
+You can also add this fee to your booking when choosing to pay for your flights in monthly installments with either Fly Now Pay Later, Affirm, Klarna or PayPal Credit.

 How can I sit together with the rest of my group?